-First, activate the Custom CSS module on the Jetpack dashboard, and then access the CSS editor via Appearance → Customize → Additional CSS.
+First, access the CSS editor via Appearance → Customize → Additional CSS.

 If this is your first visit to the CSS Editor (or you have not yet added any custom CSS code), you will see a placeholder message in the editing window.
 Please review the message, as it contains some helpful tips to help you get started.

 When you’re ready to begin adding your custom CSS code, simply remove the message to get started or add your CSS after it.

 You have a few options when editing your stylesheet, and these can be found directly below the editor: